fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 We hope that the video that we create together becomes a collective mandala that represents the beauty of humans across the world being interconnected with the ecosystem.

-We really look forward to seeing your <a href = "https://bit.ly/fluxart-submit-video-mandala">submissions at this link</a> – see description for the video spec and reflection exercise below.
+We really look forward to receiving your <a href = "https://bit.ly/fluxart-submit-video-mandala">submissions at this link</a> – see description for the video spec and reflection exercise below.

 <div class="video-container" id="video1">